 Resistance Training to Build Lean Muscle

+Any resistance training will be greatly beneficial, but if you want to dive a little deeper it’s helpful to know some of the micro.
 The key is to understand required intensity, rep ranges, and rest times between sets.

-Phase I — Muscle Building
+- Phase 1 – Muscle Building

-This phase can last anywhere from 2 months to 6 months, depending on your experience, personal goals, and current muscle mass.
+This phase can last anywhere from 2 months to 4 months, depending on your experience, personal goals, and current muscle mass.

 - 6 to 12 reps per set

 - 3 to 4 sets per muscle group

 - 30 seconds rest between sets

 - Muscle failure (or close to it) each set

 Phase 1 Diet & Calories (2 mild cheat days per week)